Furman Paladins men's basketball

 The Furman Paladins men's basketball team is the basketball team that represents Furman University in Greenville, South Carolina, United States.
 The school's team currently competes in the Southern Conference.
 They are currently led by head coach Bob Richey and play their home games at the Timmons Arena.
 In 2018, the Paladins entered the College Basketball AP Poll for the first time in program history, coming in at number 23 on December 10.
-Furman last appeared in the NCAA tournament in 1980; however, they made an appearance in 2023 after a 43-year absence in the tournament, the 15th longest drought in NCAA Division I Tournament history.
-During that tournament Furman would upset 4 seeded Virginia in the first round.
+Furman made an appearance in the NCAA Division I Tournament in 2023 after having last appeared in 1980, the 43-year absence being the 15th longest drought in NCAA Division I Tournament history.
+During that tournament Furman would upset 4-seeded Virginia in the first round.